cindygraffin-pro/cloud-practitionner/readme.md

 - integrated with AWS Shield
 - no caching, proxying packets to app running in one or more AWS regions
 - improves perf for a wide range of app over TCP/UDP
-- good for http that require static IP address
+- good for non-http use cases
+- provide static IP addresses that act as a fixed entrypoint to our app

 **AWS Outposts:**
 - "server racks" that offers the same AWS infra, services, APIs & tools to build our own app on premises just as in the cloud
 - aws will setup and manage "outposts racks" within our on premises infra and we can start leverage AWS services on premises
-- we rare responsible for the physical security of the rack
+- we are responsible for the physical security of the rack
 - low latency, local data processing, data residency, easier migration, fully managed service
 - with rack, can use EC2, EBS, S3, EKS, ECS, RDS, EMR..